 Half the cloth is dipped in a tub of blue dye solution.

 The blue sky has been waxed and the entire cloth was soaked in a yellow dye bath.
-After waxing what will remain yellow in the final image I painted a stripe of pale brown dye on the cloth with a brush to wax in some tall grassesin the background, as well as loosly brushing a darker gold to give the goldenrod in the foreground a little more depth.
+After waxing what will remain yellow in the final image, I painted a stripe of pale brown dye on the cloth with a brush to wax in some tall grasses in the background, as well as loosly brushing a darker gold on the cloth to give the goldenrod in the foreground a little more depth.

 The darker gold was covered with wax, and the entire cloth was again soaked in a medium blue dye to create the lightest greens.
 Once the cloth dried, The light green highlights were waxed.
 Here the waxed areas appear as a darker green.

-I repeated this step several times with successively darker greens, waxing more and more details with each darker green.
+I repeated this step several times with successively darker greens, creating more details when each darker green was waxed in places.
 At this point most of the cloth has been coated with wax.